NCEAS/arctic-data-outreach/Website_Pages/Data_Submission.md

 - Any mathematical/physical explanations needed to understand models.
 - Any methods used to evaluate models.

-## Submission Guidelines for Large Data Packages
+## Guidelines for Large Data Packages

 The Arctic Data Center does not have data package or file size limitations for NSF funded projects.
 Many multi-terabyte data packages have been archived on the Arctic Data Center.
 In most cases, all data and metadata relevant to each project should be archived regardless of total file size (note, non-NSF funded projects may be subject to a one-time processing fee depending on the total data package size).
 The [Arctic Data Center website](https://arcticdata.io/catalog/#share) can handle the upload of multiple large files simultaneously.
 However, researchers with slow internet connections or those that experience any trouble uploading any file through the website should contact the Arctic Data Center support team at support@arcticdata.io.
 The Arctic Data Center support team has many options to upload large data packages when connection speed is limited or files are exceptionally large.